 Belonging in Ritual is the brainchild of KeshetUK, which educates and trains Jewish organisations, schools and synagogues in LGBT+ inclusion.

-Ariel Chapman, executive director of KeshetUK said: “KeshetUK has been around for ten years now, supporting LGBT+ members of the Jewish community.
+Ariel Chapman, executive director of KeshetUK, said: “KeshetUK has been around for ten years now, supporting LGBT+ members of the Jewish community.
 Now it feels like it’s the right time to support shuls in their journeys to become more inclusive.”

-He said that the resource was aimed at congregations across the denominations.
-“We are proud to work with Orthodox, Masorti and Progressive communities - with any community which wants to work at being inclusive, whatever that means for them.
+He said the resource was aimed at congregations across the denominations.
+“We are proud to work with Orthodox, Masorti and Progressive communities – with any community which wants to work at being inclusive, whatever that means for them.
 We don’t believe that one size fits all.”

-He said that the challenges LGBT+ Jews faced might include finding a rabbi and a congregation willing to conduct a same sex wedding ceremony “which aligns with their denomination, so it fits both parts of their identity”.
+He said that the challenges LGBT+ Jews faced might include finding a rabbi and a congregation willing to conduct a same-sex wedding ceremony “which aligns with their denomination, so it fits both parts of their identity”.

 The portal is already open for submissions and will stay open indefinitely.
 Chapman said that all authors would need to provide consent for their work to be uploaded.
-All submissions will then undergo a review process to ensure that they are in line with the KeshetUK’s values.
+All submissions will then undergo a review process to ensure that they are in line with KeshetUK’s values.

 For more information or to submit resources, go to:

-keshetuk.org/contribute or click here
+keshetuk.org/contribute of click here

 To get more from community, click here to sign up for our free community newsletter.